Fresh, Fast & Healthy.

 Describe your role at ThunderCloud, past and present.

 Spreading the ThunderCloud brand and culture outside of the central Austin area and developing systems that ensure we maintain our quality, personality, and service.
-Our office owns and operates 15 locations: 12 in the Austin area, two in San Antonio, one in New Braunfels, and one in Georgetown.
+Our office owns and operates 14 locations: 9 in the Austin area, one in each: San Antonio, San Marcos, New Braunfels, Dripping Springs, and Georgetown.

 What are you most proud of when it comes to ThunderCloud?

-- Good people.
-Our customer base and the employees I have had the privilege of working with and learning from and the lessons we continue to learn together every day.
+1. Good people.
+Our customer base and the employees I have had the privilege of working with.
+Learning together and trying to get better every day.
+We continue to learn together every day.

 Do you have a favorite memory from ThunderCloud’s early days?